libdebug/libdebug/docs/stopping_events/debugging_flow.md

 | [Syscall](../syscalls)    | Stops the process when a syscall is made | Two events are supported: syscall start and end |
 | [Signal](../signals)     | Stops the process when a signal is received |  |

+!!!
+INFO "Multiple callbacks or hijacks"
+  Please note that there can be at most **one** user-defined callback or hijack for each instance of a stopping event (the same syscall, signal or breakpoint address).
+If a new stopping event is defined for the same thing, the new stopping event will replace the old one, and a warning will be printed.

+  Internally, hijacks are considered callbacks, so you cannot have a callback and hijack registered for the same event.

 ## Common APIs of Stopping Events
 All **libdebug** stopping events share some common attributes that can be employed in debugging scripts.